-Prince William and Prince Harry To Appear In ‘Star Wars: The Last Jedi’ As Stormtroopers
+Prince William And Prince Harry To Appear In ‘Star Wars: The Last Jedi’ As Stormtroopers

 Aside from Prince William and Prince Harry, British actor Tom Hardy and singer Gary Barlow are also set to appear together as Stormtroopers in the same scene.

-If the rumors were to be believed, it will definitely be “Star Wars’ most secretly star-studded sequence of all time.”
+If the rumors are to be believed, it will definitely be “Star Wars’ most secretly star-studded sequence of all time.”

 Despite the presence of British royalties in the upcoming Star Wars: The Last Jedi, Boyega called the experience “fun” than intimidating, adding that “it was a great experience.”